Skip to content

 SUBSCRIBE TO THE NEWSLETTER

-Leather has been a part of humanity for millennia.
-Since ancient times, it has been used for protection, clothing, and furnishings, and even today it remains one of the most fascinating and sought-after materials.
+Leather has accompanied humankind for millennia.
+Since ancient times, it has been used for protection, clothing, and furnishing, and even today it remains one of the most fascinating and sought-after materials.

-Its origin is simple: it comes from food industry waste .
-No animals are raised for their leather: it's a byproduct that, rather than becoming waste, is transformed into a noble and durable material.
+Its origin is simple: it comes from waste products of the food industry.
+No animal is raised for its hide: it is a byproduct that, instead of becoming waste, is transformed into a noble and durable material.

-This characteristic makes leather a naturally sustainable material: it enhances what would otherwise be discarded and transforms it into valuable objects and coverings.
+This characteristic makes leather a naturally sustainable material: it valorizes what would otherwise be discarded and transforms it into valuable objects and coverings.

-Every hide is unique.
-Small differences in grain, light scars, or insect bites are not defects, but distinctive signs of its authenticity : they tell the story of the animal's life and make each piece unique.
+Every piece of leather is unique.
+The small differences in grain, slight scars, or insect bites are not defects, but distinctive signs of its authenticity: they tell the animal's story and make each piece unrepeatable.

-Leather is a natural, unique, and precious raw material.
-Each piece has a story, a unique structure, and qualities that make it irreplaceable for those seeking durability, beauty, and authenticity.
+Leather is a natural, unique, and valuable raw material.
+Each piece has a story, an unrepeatable structure, and qualities that make it irreplaceable for those seeking resistance, beauty, and authenticity.

-Animal skins, primarily from cattle, sheep, or goats, are transformed into leather and hides through a process called tanning .
-This natural treatment prevents the hide from decay and makes it strong, elastic, soft, and durable .
+Animal hides, mainly from cattle, sheep, or goats, are transformed into leather and pelts through a process called tanning.
+This natural treatment prevents the hide from decomposing and makes it resistant, elastic, soft, and durable over time.

-• Grain : the most valuable, smooth, and compact outer part, where the pores of the hair are located.
+• Grain: the most valuable outer part, smooth and compact, where the hair pores are located.
 It is used in high-quality leathers.

-• Split leather : the bottom, thicker, and more fibrous layer.
-It is used for various processes, such as suede or finished split leather.
+• Split: the lower, thicker, and more fibrous layer.
+It is used for various processes, such as suede or finished splits.

-• Collagen fibers : They are the soul of leather.
-They intertwine in all directions, creating a strong and flexible structure that doesn't fray and adapts perfectly to different shapes and uses.
+• Collagen fibers: they are the soul of the leather.
+They interweave in all directions, creating a resistant and flexible structure that does not fray and adapts perfectly to different shapes and uses.

 🟤 Aniline (Natural)